Battle of Medellín: Results

 It had been a disastrous day for Cuesta, who nearly lost his life in the battle.
 Some estimations put the number of Spanish killed at 8,000 men, counting both battle and after battle killings, and about 2,000 captured, while the French only suffered about 1,000 casualties.
 However, during the next days the French undertakers buried 16,002 Spanish soldiers in mass graves.
 On top of that, the Spanish lost 20 of their 30 guns.
 It was Cuesta's second major defeat at the hand of the French after Medina del Rio Seco in 1808.
-The battle saw a successful start to the French conquest of Southern Spain.
+The battle saw the start of the French occupation of most of Southern Spain, an occupation that would end by 1812.

 Aftermath

 The Spanish campaign in early 1809 proceeded with the liberation of Galicia in the Battle of Puente Sanpayo.